Showing posts with label Driving - Racers. Show all posts

 You're not alone!

-Beware, you aren't actually on a race track; it's a highway.
+Beware: you aren't actually on a racetrack; it's a highway.
 So, with that in mind, you should watch out for other people.
-I'm talking about those annoying civilians who are driving on these (once-safe) roads.
+I'm talking about those annoying civilians who are driving on these roads.
 They seem to love head-on collisions!!
-There are also cops, so it's a good job that your car is fitted with a radar to help signal when they are nearby.
+There are also cops, so it's a good thing your car is fitted with a radar detector to alert you when they are nearby.
 Either slow down or hit the pedal to watch them disappear in your rearview mirror!

 I treat these moments as a green light to push the pedal to the metal, but that's just me!
 Don't forget to refuel at the gas station checkpoint before continuing with your Bullrun Rally.
 Petrol doesn't last forever!